billsboard/CodeUtils/README.md

 - Yandex Dictionary

-How to use:
+####**How to use:**

-Compile the source code for this bot into a .jar file, then place it in a directory In the root folder of the bot (said directory), place the Discord bot token in a file called token.txt Then place your API keys in a file called keys.txt
+Compile the source code for this bot into a .jar file, then place it in a directory.

+In the root folder of the bot (said directory), place the Discord bot token in a file called `token.txt`.

+Then place your API keys in a file called `keys.txt`.

 Keys.txt should have this format:
 ```